Suzi Perry: Radio work

 Perry presented Suzi Perry's Formula 1 Anthems on BBC Radio 2 during her time with BBC's Formula 1 commentary team.

 Online broadcasts

-During the coronavirus lockdown of spring 2020, Suzi began a series of live Instagram broadcasts, called 'Suzi’s Breakfast Club', that incorporated interviews with people from the worlds of sport, music and entertainment.
+During the coronavirus lockdown of spring 2020, Perry began a series of live Instagram broadcasts, called 'Suzi's Breakfast Club', that incorporated interviews with people from the worlds of sport, music and entertainment.
 These included motorsport stars Carl Fogarty, James Toseland, Colin Edwards, Max Biaggi, Steve Parrish, Mark Blundell, David Coulthard, and Jason Plato.
 Also Jack Savoretti, Carol Vorderman, and Mark King of Level 42.
 The majority of broadcasts were also uploaded to YouTube.

 Honours

 In September 2016, Perry was made an honorary Doctor of Engineering by the University of Wolverhampton for services to science, technology, and work encouraging young entrepreneurs.

 Personal life

 In 1997 Perry married Steve Bullock; their marriage lasted four years.
 In September 2008, she was engaged to her Dutch boyfriend, Bastien Boosten, whom she met while filming The Gadget Show She suffered a ruptured ectopic pregnancy on 17 February 2009, and was taken to West Middlesex Hospital from her home in Chiswick, where she underwent surgery after losing four pints of blood.
-They married on 6 August 2009, with an Elvis impersonator conducting the 30-minute ceremony.
-She was the first celebrity bride to post her wedding pictures on Twitter.
 From April 2010, Perry lived in London, but shared a house in the south of France with Boosten.
-Perry gained a stepdaughter through her second marriage.

-In 2019, Perry contracted Dengue fever virus followed by post viral fatigue.
+In 2019, Perry contracted Dengue fever virus followed by post viral fatigue which forced her out for six weeks.
+In 2023, Perry missed six races because of a suspected heart problem, coped with the death of her mother and a close-friend from schooldays, then had to care for her dad after he fell and broke his femur.

 Perry is a supporter of Wolverhampton Wanderers football club.

-She has a motorsport jewellery collaboration with Alyssa Smith Jewellery.